activisthandbook/activisthandbook/articles/tools/chat-apps.md

 The chat apps below are best suited for small to medium sized groups.
 It is also possible to use these chat apps for larger movements, but it will become harder to keep an overview.
 Most chat apps have a maximum number of members for group chats.
 As your movement grows, you might want to look at the section below about communication tools for larger organisations.

+### Strong Privacy

+-   [**Signal**](/tools/chat-apps/signal)**:** If you need privacy and security, Signal is definitely the way to go.
+Signal is remarkably easy to use, open source and trusted by security experts.
+Share usernames instead of phone numbers when contacting people.

+-   [**Session**](https://getsession.org/?utm_source=activisthandbook.org): No phone number or email address is required to signup.
+Similar functionality like Element, but still in an earlier stage of development.
+Decentralized servers routed through [Lokinet](https://lokinet.org/?utm_source=activisthandbook.org).

+-   **SimpleX**: Review by repduatable security consultant agencies.

+### Weaker Privacy

+The below apps are either not open source, so they can not be reviewed for security, or have known privacy vulnerabilities.

 -   [**WhatsApp**](/tools/chat-apps/whatsapp) **(most users):** This app is very popular and simple to use.
 While it is owned by Facebook and some improvements are possible, WhatsApp provides quite decent security and privacy compared to the alternatives.
 If you need more privacy, go for Signal.
 WhatsApp is blocked in China.

 -   [**Facebook Messenger**](/tools/chat-apps/facebook-messenger): This app is popular in many parts of the world.
 It is owned by Facebook and does not provide proper security and privacy features.
 If it is possible to convince your fellow activists to use a different app, consider switching to a more privacy friendly alternative such as WhatsApp or Signal.